Home of Rhett & Link fans - the Mythical Beasts!

 Rhett's full name is Rhett James McLaughlin.
 He was born October 11, 1977, in Macon, Georgia.
-His family moved to Thousand Oaks, California outside the Los Angeles area when Rhett was 3 and lived there until he was 5.
+Rhett's eye color shifts based on his surroundings, but he sometimes states that they're green.
+His first memory is at the age of 3 in Georgia, when he dressed as Big Bird for Halloween and scraped his knee in the costume.
+His family lived in Thousand Oaks, California outside the Los Angeles area when Rhett was ages 4, 5, and 6 (previously stated as being ages 3 - 5).
 He graduated from pre-school in 1982 in Thousand Oaks.
-His family then moved to Buies Creek, North Carolina in 1984, the same year Rhett would meet Link, where Rhett's father serves as a law professor at Campbell University.
+Rhett began playing basketball recreationally as a child when he lived in California.
+His family then moved to Buies Creek, North Carolina in the summer of 1984, the same year Rhett would meet Link, where Rhett's father serves as a law professor at Campbell University.
 His parents are still married.
 Rhett has one sibling, a brother named Cole who is three years older.

 Link's full name is Charles Lincoln Neal III.
-He was born June 1, 1978, in Boone Trail, North Carolina.
+He was born June 1, 1978, in Boone Trail, North Carolina and was delivered with the aid of forceps.
 He was totally blond as a child, but his hair eventually naturally darkened.
-Link went to pre-school at Lillington First Baptist Church and was also babysat by a woman named Loretta at some point in his childhood.
-Link's dad was a tobacco farmer.
+Link was babysat by a woman named Loretta around the ages of 2-4; his first memory is of cutting his finger on playground equipment and being tended to by Loretta.
+He went to pre-school at Lillington First Baptist Church.
+Link's dad was a tobacco farmer and had a variety of other jobs, including laying tile.
 His parents divorced when he was two years old, and he experienced numerous changes in his family structure over the years, as a result.
 Link has no full siblings, but he has a variety of half-siblings and step-siblings, most of whom he does not discuss at length on camera.
 His step-dad at the time Link met Rhett was named Jimmy Capps, who had a daughter; Link's mom and Jimmy divorced when Link was 13 years old.
-His mom is currently remarried to Louis.
+His mom is currently remarried to Lewis.

-Rhett and Link met in 1984 in first grade at Buies Creek Elementary School.
-The first day of school, they were both held in from recess for writing mild profanity on their desks; their punishment was to color pictures of mythical beasts (specifically Paul Bunyan and Babe the Blue Ox).
+Rhett and Link met on September 4, 1984 in first grade at Buies Creek Elementary School.
+The first day of school, they were both held in from recess for writing mild profanity ("hell" and "dam") on their desks; their punishment was to color pictures of mythical beasts (specifically Paul Bunyan and Babe the Blue Ox).
 The story of their meeting later gave rise to calling their fans "Mythical Beasts."